NikosAlexandris/pvgis-prototype/docs/cli/basics.md

   - CLI
 ---

-!!! info "Overview"
+## Overview

 This section introduces the basic structure of the command line interface, various commands, required arguments and optional parameters as well as some insight into generating arbitrary series of Timestamps.

 <div class="grid cards" markdown>